Understanding Configuration Files

 2. System Defaults (Automatic Fallback)

-These files ship with EAC and provide default configurations.
+System default configurations live in contracts/eac-core/0.1.0/defaults/.
 You don't need to create them - EAC automatically uses them.

 | File | Purpose | Need to Copy? |